Bill2015/maku-everything/README.md

 - 👓 Modern and intuitive interface
 - ⚡ Lightweight and fast
 - 🔍 Powerful resource search system
-- 📌 Powrful tag system
+- 📌 Powerful tag system
 - 🏷️ Multi-Level Label Management
 - 🌐 Multi-language supported
 - 🔗 Can also add web links to the software